jjalbr1/personalized-career-education-guidance/README.md

   8. Download Python 3.12 from  https://www.python.org/downloads/
   9. Verify installation with python -m pip --version
   10. Confirm version downloaded matches what appears
-  11. Download dependencies (docx, openai( with the following commands:y pip install openai pip install python-docx
+  11. Download dependencies (docx, openai) with the following commands: pip install openai==0.28 pip install python-docx
   13. Set environment variable by typing the following into the terminal: "$env:OPENAI_SECRET_KEY = "ASK ME FOR SECRET KEY""
-  14. Finally, type in "pip install openai==0.28" to the terminal

-  After this you should be able to successfully run the project without error.
+  14. Type "http://18.224.140.164:3000/" into a web browser of your choice
+  15. Upload your resume to the personalized career education guidance application
+  16. Choose the selection of the kind of advice you would like
+  17. Click Button and see advice appear